parischap/configs/README.md

 Notes:

-- there is no reason to create releases for a privaye package.
+- there is no reason to create releases for a private package.
 So normally the `publish.yml` action should not get launched.
 However, in case it does, the package will not get published because there is the `private` key in package.json and the `build-and-publish` script has been deactivated.
 - `publish.yml` can be started manually.
 In that case, it uses has release number the last issued release.
 It can be useful if the publish action has failed and no modification to the code is necessary.
 If a modification to the code is necessary, a new release will have to be issued.
 - `pages.yml` creates the documentation for the package.
 In all cases, it must be started manually.